-Hancock's first-quarter 2014 operating earnings marginally
+Hancock's third-quarter 2014 operating earnings outpaced the Zacks

-enhanced capital deployment activities and prudent expense
+enhanced capital deployment activities remain impressive.
+Also,

 Based in Gulfport, MS, Hancock Holding Company is a bank holding